 I have an ongoing battle with myself: am I a night owl or an early bird?
-I don’t think I’m a morning person, but I’m most productive in the morning.
-I really don’t want to do early morning runs, but I am happiest and I feel most accomplished when I get up and run first thing in the morning.
+I don’t think I’m a morning person, but I’m pretty sure I think that because I want to sleep in.
+I’m most productive in the morning.
+And while I really don’t want to do early morning runs, I am happiest and I feel most accomplished when I get up and run first thing in the morning.

 While I may prefer the idea of sleeping in, I’ve come to accept early morning runs really are awesome.